sciactive/pnotify/README.md

 * `icons: 'brighttheme'`<br>
   What icons classes to use (Can be 'brighttheme', 'material', 'bootstrap3', 'fontawesome4', 'fontawesome5', or an icon object.)
 * `mode: 'no-preference'`<br>
-  Light or dark version of the theme, if supported.
+  Light or dark version of the theme, if supported by the styling.
 This overrides the CSS media query when a preference is given.
 (Can be 'no-preference', 'light', or 'dark'.)
 * `addClass: ''`<br>
   Additional classes to be added to the notice.
 (For custom styling.)
 * `cornerClass: ''`<br>
   Class to be added to the notice for corner styling.
-* `autoDisplay: true`<br>
+* `autoOpen: true`<br>
-  Display the notice when it is created.
-Turn this off to add notifications to the history without displaying them.
+  Open the notice immediately when it is created.
 * `width: '360px'`<br>
   Width of the notice.
 * `minHeight: '16px'`<br>
   Minimum height of the notice.
 It will expand to fit content.
-* `type: 'notice'`<br>
-  Type of the notice. 'notice', 'info', 'success', or 'error'.
 * `icon: true`<br>
   Set icon to true to use the default icon for the selected style/type, false for no icon, or a string for your own icon class.
 * `animation: 'fade'`<br>